C++ in Visual Studio

 Learn about C++ conformance improvements in Visual Studio.

-Visual C++ language conformance
+Microsoft C++ language conformance table

 A list of conformance status by feature in the MSVC C++ compiler.